HariSekhon/Knowledge-Base/best-practices.md

 You can even do your [Diagrams-as-Code](diagrams.md) and store them in Git too.

 Even if you have to do diagrams in Draw.io or WYSIWYG tool, often they can export XML.
-Backport that XML to Git to revision control it to track changes over time.
+Backport that XML to Git to revision control it to track changes over time and be able to revert if you messed something up.

 ## Releases